 Read more about Doug here

 Doug was a Young Explorer on the Society’s 1995 expedition to the Wrangell-St Elias mountain range in Alaska.
 He has been on many expeditions since then, mainly to the polar regions, including skiing to the South Pole from the Ronne-Filchner ice shelf in 2008/9.
-Doug is a partner at Hutton Collins Partners LLP, an investment firm based in London.
+Doug currently works for investment company Fram.
 He has sat on the boards of many companies, predominantly across the healthcare, leisure and financial services industries.
 Doug joined the Society’s Council in 2009 and serves as its Chairman.

 Read more about Rupert here

 Rupert is a chartered accountant, financial entrepreneur, internet investor and ex-TA soldier who has spent most of his career in Asia, living in Hong Kong and Japan.
 He understands the positive impact of exploration on young people having been on his first, two month, expedition to Aldabra Atoll as a 16 year old.
 A love of adventure has taken him climbing in the Himalaya, Japan Alps and Antarctica, skippering a yacht across the Atlantic to Cuba, crossing the Sahara on local trucks and paddling up the Congo in a dugout canoe.
 The Eastwood family provides the Alexander Eastwood Award to encourage the participation on expedition of former YEs and members of University Officer Training Corps.